 Kalonji seeds contain anti-inflammatory substances that may assist in calming down the body's response to disease or injury.
 While it is a natural part of the body's response, once it persists, it can lead to diseases like arthritis and asthma.

-Research has indicated that the intake of nigella seeds decreases inflammation, swelling and pain.
+Preliminary studies, mainly in animals and limited human trials, suggest that nigella seeds may have anti-inflammatory properties; however, robust clinical evidence is limited.
 As a food ingredient or as a supplement, these seeds naturally manage inflammatory symptoms.

 Kalonji seeds have potassium, iron, zinc, magnesium, and calcium, all of which are immune-stimulating in nature.
 The seeds also possess antioxidants that defend cells against oxidative stress and inflammation.

 While cholesterol is needed by the body for specific purposes, high LDL (bad) cholesterol levels may result in increased heart disease risk.
-Kalonji seeds are believed to lower LDL cholesterol while raising HDL (good) cholesterol levels, according to studies.
+Some small clinical studies suggest that nigella seed supplements may modestly improve lipid profiles; results are mixed and not conclusive.

 Their antioxidant activity also helps to protect cardiovascular health by lessening oxidative stress and inflammation, two of the key initiators of heart disease.
 Sprinkle the seeds over foods or take them in supplement form to enhance your cholesterol profile.

-Laboratory and animal studies have shown that thymoquinone, an antioxidant in nigella seeds, can cause cancer cell death in a petri dish.
+Laboratory and animal studies suggest anticancer activity of thymoquinone; however, no human clinical evidence supports its use in cancer prevention or treatment.
 However, this effect has not been proven in humans.
 Nigella seeds are not a treatment or proven prevention for any type of cancer.
 You should never use them to replace or delay conventional cancer care prescribed by a doctor.

 Some of the cancers being studied include: